|

 Mirrors and Feng Shui

-Mirrors do give the illusion of more space.
+Mirrors do give illusion of more space.
 If a mirror is placed on a wall that is opposite a window that has beautiful flowers or lovely scenery outside, then you have a reflection of that beauty inside.
-However, if the area on the other side of the wall on which the mirror is hanging is full of clutter then you may have that energy coming through the back of the mirror as well, so the beauty is then diminished.
-Also, it is important to know what kind of qi is in the wall.
+However, if area on other side of wall on which mirror is hanging is full of clutter then you may have that energy coming through back of mirror as well, so beauty is then diminished.
+Also, it is important to know what kind of qi is in wall.
 Think of it this way, if you like chocolate and you are given chocolate then you are happy about it.
 If you don’t like chocolate and you are given chocolate then you will be unhappy about it.
 When you are unhappy, it’s probably that others around you will become unhappy too.
-So it is a good idea to find out what kind of qi is in the mirrored wall and how well it likes the reflection being brought to it.
-There is some qi that has a very negative reaction to red roses or a green lawn, while there is other qi that loves the red roses or green lawn.
-One rule of thumb in feng shui is that when the qi is happy, the people are happy.
+So it is a good idea to find out what kind of qi is in mirrored wall and how well it likes reflection being brought to it.
+There is some qi that has a very negative reaction to red roses or a green lawn, while there is other qi that loves red roses or green lawn.
+One rule of thumb in feng shui is that when qi is happy, people are happy.
 Yup, it’s just that simple.

 Mirrors can help move good qi around to other spaces in your home.
-Back to the ball on the pool table example – if you have really good qi coming in a door you can place a mirror so that it sends the qi to other parts of the house.
+Back to ball on pool table example – if you have really good qi coming in a door you can place a mirror so that it sends qi to other parts of house.
 Slow moving fans are good to help with this, too, as is color and use of pathways.

-In the old days mirrors were really highly polished metal pieces.
-Today we have glass with silver on the back.
-The silver wears away over time leaving the mirrors less clear than when they were new.
-It is said that the image and some energy of every person that passes by or looks into the mirror is held in the silver backing.
+In old days mirrors were really highly polished metal pieces.
+Today we have glass with silver on back. silver wears away over time leaving mirrors less clear than when they were new.
+It is said that image and some energy of every person that passes by or looks into mirror is held in silver backing.
 Fact or superstition?
 I don’t know for sure.
 I do know that after removing old mirrors from my home and replacing them with new ones I experienced an instant relief.
-‘Clearing’ mirrors in public places such as department stores and hair salons has helped impact the well being and happiness of people working in those places.
-I have actually seen the mood of customers become happier after the mirrors were cleared.
+‘Clearing’ mirrors in public places such as department stores and hair salons has helped impact well being and happiness of people working in those places.
+I have actually seen mood of customers become happier after mirrors were cleared.

 |